mavrxlab/NSFrmarkdown/README.md

 - Edit the .Rmd files for each of the sections of the grant.
 If you knit the document, a .pdf will be compiled into the doc folder.
 - You can compile all of the .Rmd files at once by using the build tab, and clicking build website.

+*Tip*: put a copy of this entire repository (minus the Git-related files) in a sub-folder of your Project Template.

 ## Tweaking the style

 The style folder contains `nsf2.cls` and  `preamble.tex`.
-Both of which can be edited to change aspects of the style.
+Both of which have been edited for 2023.

-### section numbering
+### Section numbering

 Turn section numbering within a document on or off by setting `number_sections: true` or `number_sections: false` in the YAML.
 The style of section-numbering is controlled using the titlesec latex package in `nsf2.cls` (style folder)